 During the breeding season, these large marine mammals typically live on beaches.
 The rest of the year, except for molting periods (when they shed their skin), elephant seals live well off shore (up to 5,000 miles), commonly descending to over 5,000 feet below the ocean's surface.
 While living in the open ocean, northern elephant seals spend a lot of time diving, up to two hours at a time.
 They rarely spend more than four minutes at the surface of the water between dives.
 It is believed that they eat deep-water, bottom-dwelling marine animals such as ratfish, swell sharks, spiny dogfish, eels, rockfish, and squid.

 This species is the second largest seal in the world, after the southern elephant seal and are considered a phocid, or true seal, lacking external ear flaps and elongated fore flippers like their cousin the sea lion.
 Elephant seals are well named because adult males have large noses that resemble an elephant's trunk.
 Males begin to develop this enlarged nose, or proboscis, at sexual maturity (about three to five years), and it is fully developed by seven to nine years.
 They have a broad, round face with very large eyes.
-There is a big difference in size and weight between genders, where adult males may grow over 13 feet in length and weigh up to 4,500 pounds, and females, who are much smaller at 10 feet in length and 1,500 pounds.
+There is a big difference in size and weight between genders: adult males may reach over 13 feet in length and weigh up to 4,500 pounds, while females, who are much smaller, may reach 10 feet in length and 1,500 pounds.

 Best Time to View